Magda1207/Ro-Online-Visit-test/README.md

 # Ro-Online-Visit-test

-To run the test use cmd command: testcafe firefox EDOnlineVisit.js
+To run the test use cmd command:<br>
+testcafe firefox EDOnlineVisit.js

 Test scenarios: